Here's a list of winners at the 2018 Golden Globe Awards

-The stars are out in full force in Beverly Hills tonight for the 75th Annual Golden Globe Awards, hosted by Seth Meyers.
-The glitzy ceremony honors the best in movies and TV during the past year.
+The stars were out in full force in Beverly Hills on Sunday night for the 75th Annual Golden Globe Awards, hosted by Seth Meyers.
+The glitzy ceremony honored the best in movies and TV during the past year.

-The Guillermo del Toro drama “The Shape of Water” is the leading movie nominee entering the night, while HBO’s “Big Little Lies” is the top TV nominee.

-If you’re not able to watch NBC’s Golden Globes broadcast from start to finish, don’t worry — we’ve got you covered.
-We're keeping track of all of the winners.
-Make sure to check back for updates.
+If you weren't able to watch NBC’s Golden Globes broadcast from start to finish, don’t worry — we’ve got you covered.
+We kept track of all of the winners.

 The winner in each category is in bold with asterisks.